Setting career goals to create a better future for yourself (with examples)

 Track goals in Clockify

-Furthermore, in Clockify, you have the option of planning out your tasks for the entire week or even month.
+Furthermore, Clockify comes with a great number of features, including the option of planning out your tasks for the entire week or even month, estimating how long your tasks may take, and more.

 With such clear overviews of your tasks, you will be able to stay on top of your goals easily.